six-two/qr.html/README.md

 ## Changelog

+- You can now set values from the browser's console
+- Added support for a border around the QR code
 - Created a basic minified version (tiny-qr.html)
 - Added drag & drop and file copy pasting support
 - Added clipboard monitoring support.
 When the user enables the checkbox, the QR code is updated every time the clipboard changes.
 This feature can be completely disabled by modifying `qr.html` and setting `SHOW_CLIPBOARD_MONITORING_CONTROLS` to `false`.